adityapurwa/stability-rest/README.md

 2. Install dependencies 3.
 Create a `.env` file with your API key.
 Set the key as `STABILITY_API_KEY`.
 3. Make contributions
 4. Run tests <sup>[1]</sup>

 ```sh
 $ npm run test
 ```

-Then create a PR once all of the tests passes.
+Then create a PR once all the tests pass.

 ### Important Notes on Tests <sup>1</sup>